Constable: United Kingdom

 In 1285, King Edward I of England passed the Statute of Winchester, with provisions which "constituted two constables in every hundred to prevent defaults in towns and [on] highways".
 Records of their narrower area successors, parish constables, appear in the early 17th century in the records of Buckinghamshire; traditionally they were elected by the parishioners, but from 1617 onwards were typically appointed by justices of the peace (magistrates) in each county.

 The system of policing by unpaid parish constables continued in England until the 19th century; in the London metropolitan area it started to be ended with the creation of the Metropolitan Police by the Metropolitan Police Act 1829, and was completely ended by the Metropolitan Police Act 1839.
 Outside London, the mandatory introduction of county police forces by the County and Borough Police Act 1856, after nearly 20 years of the permissive County Police Act 1839, finally ended parish constables.
 After 1856, all areas of England and Wales were covered by a police force.
 The lowest rank of the police forces and constabularies is "constable", and most outside London are headed by a chief constable.

-The unique office of 'Parks Constable' was first created when the Liverpool Corporation Act 1921 (Section 221) allowed for their appointment; prior to that a body of constables, whom were attested as special constables, had policed the parks.
+The unique office of 'Parks Constable' was first created when section 221 of the Liverpool Corporation Act 1921 (11 & 12 Geo.
+5. c. lxxiv) allowed for their appointment; prior to that a body of constables, whom were attested as special constables, had policed the parks.
 Specific legislation for the Royal Parks of London continued the unique office of 'Parks Constable'.
 However, the Royal Parks Constabulary was disbanded in 2001.
 The Kew Constabulary are sworn in under the same legislation and remain as the holders of the office of Parks Constable.
 Whilst some local authorities have parks constabularies, their officers are attested as constables, not parks constables.